 The PCC places its reinsurance programme with overseas reinsurers who all meet the financial approval of the local regulator.
 It is generally the PCC's policy for reinsurance to be placed in the Lloyd's market or with listed multinational reinsurance companies whose credit rating is not less than A-.
-The Core's health portfolio is reinsured with AXA PPP healthcare Limited.
-The portfolio programme is a mix of proportional and non-proportional protection which also includes protection from industrial disease losses incurred but not reported during the years prior to the portfolio transfers in 2004 and 2005 from AXA Insurance plc to the PCC.
+The PCC's health portfolio is reinsured with AXA PPP healthcare Limited.
+The portfolio programme is a mix of proportional and non-proportional protection.

-The PCC's decision on the type of reinsurance obtained, the level of retention and the width of cover are recommended by the Solo Undertaking's own technical personnel in collaboration with overseas consultants and the board of directors approves the reinsurance programme on an annual basis.
+The PCC's decision on the type of reinsurance obtained, the level of retention and the width of cover are recommended by the PCC's own technical personnel in collaboration with overseas consultants and the board of directors approves the reinsurance programme on an annual basis.

-The effectiveness of reinsurance protection in place for the PCC has worked towards reducing the impact of net retained losses for the year by the Group.
+The effectiveness of reinsurance protection in place for the PCC has worked towards reducing the impact of net retained losses for the year by the PCC.